-4.1 Data structures
+4.1 Data Structures

 For the trace we use a fixed-size buffer with capacity for up to 64 operations.
-In all the models we tried, we observed that traces were usually shorter than 64 operations (numbers shown later in Section 5.3.3).
+In all the models we tried, we observed that traces were usually shorter than 64 operations.
 By using a fixed-size buffer we avoid (slow) memory allocations in the fast path, i.e., when executing a previously seen trace that we have already compiled and cached.